johngribbin/crypto-hitters/README.md

 ## Special Thanks

-To [Sam Chittenden](https://github.com/sbchittenden) for all his invaluable advice.
+To [Sam Chittenden](https://github.com/sbchittenden) for all his invaluable design advice.